Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 1. [Migration Guide for Component Interactions][component-interactions]
 1. [Migration Guide for Expectations][expectations-migration-guide]

-Each guide gives insight into the new mentality behind testing with RTL and an overview of the APIs available to facilitate testing.
+Each guide gives insight into the new mentality behind testing with RTL, along an overview of the APIs available to facilitate testing.
 Before diving into each of those though, make sure you understand RTL's philosophy and best practices (discussed below)!

 ## Philosophy

-React Testing Library's (RTL) guiding philosophy is different than what many are used to coming from OverReact Test.
+React Testing Library's (RTL) guiding philosophy is different from what many are used to coming from OverReact Test.
 Before migrating, take time to read this section and the connected blog posts.
 Then, as you are migrating tests, keep in mind that the migration may be adjusting the goal of a test as a whole in addition to the underlying APIs being used.

 RTL's philosophy, in its simplest form, is: